ea1fsc/telegram-dapnet-bot/README.md

 - Nextcloud app passwords: Fernet (`ENCRYPTION_KEY`).
 - Do not log app passwords or `DAPNET_PASSWORD`.
 - Do not commit `.env`, `data/`, or `*.db`.
-- Telegram messages never use Markdown (PagerBot had too many parse failures).
+- Telegram messages never use Markdown.
 - `/delete` removes the user’s calendars, events, sent-reminder rows, RIC links, and encrypted Nextcloud secret.
 The shared RIC catalog (`rics`) stays so other users can still resolve that RIC.

 There is no automatic database backup.
 Copy `data/bot.db` yourself.